Tips for managing holiday stress

 It’s OK to seek professional help

-If the holidays are so overwhelming that they interfere with everyday life, it’s OK to get professional support.
 Family and friends can be great resources, but sometimes, it’s better to find a third-party person you can confide in when feeling down.
-This may look like a therapist or a hotline for mental health support.
+This person may be a therapist or a hotline for mental health support.

 Holiday stress FAQs